Upgrading from older Extbase versions

 This page is a work in progress.
 Content will be added as part of the Extbase documentation rewrite for TYPO3 v14.

-This page collects breaking changes and the migration steps needed when upgrading an Extbase extension to a newer TYPO3 version.
-Each entry names what changed, which version introduced the change, and what to do.
+This page lists breaking changes and migration steps for upgrading an Extbase extension to a newer TYPO3 version.
+Each entry details what has changed, which version introduced the change, and what to do.

 Tip

 Many migrations can be automated, and TYPO3 Rector ( ssch/typo3-rector ) provides rules to do so.
-The tool is actively maintained and extended for each TYPO3 version to be released.
+The tool is actively maintained and updated for each TYPO3 version that is released.

 On this page